sqreen/security-page/docs/markdown-content.md

 - We use Static Application Security Testing (SAST) to detect basic security vulnerabilities in our codebase
 - We use Dynamic Application Security Testing (DAST) to scan our applications
 - We rely on [yearly | bi-annually | quarterly] third-party security experts to perform penetration tests of our applications.

-(SQREEN-CUSTOMER
-By using security in-app monitoring tools we can more efficiently remediate vulnerabilities that were triggered by security tests, audits or bug bounty programs.
-We are also warned when application components with known vulnerabilities are used in production (dependencies).)

 ## Responsible disclosure